cernops/jens/README.md

 OTOH, the common hieradata is a special repository that hosts different types of Hiera data to fill the gaps that can't be defined at hostgroup or module level (operating system, hardware vendor, datacentre location and environment dependent keys).
+The list of these items is configurable and can be set by using the configuration key `common_hieradata_items`.
 The following is an example of how the hierarchy in there should look like.

 ```
 it-puppet-common-hieradata/